Badminton-Apps/badman/libs/frontend/modules/jobs/README.md

-# frontend--jobs
+# frontend-jobs

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test frontend--jobs` to execute the unit tests.
+Run `nx test frontend-jobs` to execute the unit tests.